FATHOM5CORP/ryerGenerator/README.md

 <h2>Getting Started</h2>

 <p>
   CD into this project directory and install the ryer pattern tool to your computer.
+It will put the tool in <strong>/usr/local/bin</strong>
 </p>

 ```bash